 “Sexual violence in conflict needs to be treated as the war crime that it is; it can no longer be treated as an unfortunate collateral damage of war.” –UN Special Representative on Sexual Violence in Conflict, Ms. Zainab Hawa Bangura

 Unfortunately, the fear of sexual violence and exploitation does not end for these women after leaving the area of conflict.
 This risk will likely continue to affect them on the journey to seek safety.
-Traveling to a safer country means a lack of resources and money.
-Some women will see no option other than trading sex for food, shelter, or money in order to survive.
-These occurrences can lead to sexually transmitted infections, unwanted pregnancy, and psychological damage including anxiety, post-traumatic stress disorder, and depression.
-In some instances, women become enslaved into the sex industry or even trafficked, and this has only accelerated and increased due to globalization.
+Travelling to a safer country means lack of resources and money.
+Some women will see no option other than trading sex for food, shelter or money in order to survive.
+These occurrences can lead to sexually transmitted infections, unwanted pregnancy and psychological damage including anxiety, post-traumatic stress disorder and depression.
+In some instances, women become enslaved into the sex industry or even trafficked, and this has only accelerated and increased due to globalisation.

-Globalization is the increased interconnectedness between borders allowing for more trade and cultural exchange.
-However, something that gets forgotten in the shadows of globalization is the indirect effect of human trafficking.
-Globalization has allowed for easier access to countries and the possibility to go unnoticed.
+Globalisation is the increased interconnectedness between borders allowing for more trade and cultural exchange.
+However, something that gets forgotten in the shadows of globalisation is the indirect effect of human trafficking.
+Globalisation has allowed for easier access into countries and the possibility to go unnoticed.
 Refugee women can be easy targets for traffickers who offer false promises such as student grants, education, housing or shelter.
 Women consequently become a part of this lucrative business and are treated as nothing more than a commodity.

 Exploitation At The Work

-In parallel to this, globalization allows for the easy exploitation of workers.
+In parallel to this, globalisation allows for the easy exploitation of workers.
 Fast fashion and TNCs have created low paid jobs that are exploitative and often employ workers on zero-hour contracts.
 Zero hour contracts mean that workers do not have any certainty of an income and never know how little or how often they will be working.
-According to ONS, women are more likely than men to be on zero-hour contracts.
-When arriving in a host country, refugee women will most likely be accepted on a zero-hour contract if applying for work.
+According to ONS, women are more likely than men to be on zero hour contracts.
+When arriving in a host country, refugee women will most likely be accepted on a zero hour contract if applying for work.
 This unreliable contract often bears a burden on these women’s financial states while being overworked and paid minimum wage.

 Child Care Responsibilities

-Access to Education and Prevalence of Child Marriage
+Lack of Access to Education and Prevalence of Early Marriage

 Sexual, Reproductive and Maternal Health